manas2k11/test/README.md

 # User Register / Login
-test login and register with file upload provision
+User can login and register with file upload provision